Sunday, October 6, 2024

 First Love: Ebba Sparre.

-Freudian Excuse: Kristina blamed her/his/their less than favourable views of women in general on her/his/their mother's behaviour and her/his/their own visceral disgust at pregnancy and childbirth.
+Freudian Excuse: Kristina attributed her less than favourable views of women in general to her mother's behaviour and her own visceral disgust at pregnancy and childbirth.

-The Gadfly: Kristina famously had a habit of saying things specifically to shock or provoke people just for the thrill of it, sometimes intentionally but also sometimes from genuinely not understanding most social norms and social cues.
+The Gadfly: Kristina famously had a habit of saying things specifically to shock or provoke people just for the thrill of it, sometimes intentionally but also sometimes from genuinely not understanding most social norms and social cues (she was probably most likely autistic).

 Genius Bruiser